Credit Hours: 36

 Applications are reviewed on an ongoing basis and students may begin the program in any semester.

-The Master of Education in Instructional Leadership and Academic Curriculum requires 36 hours that can be completed onsite.
+The Master of Education with a mojor in Instructional Leadership and Academic Curriculum requires 36 hours that can be completed onsite.

 All graduate courses in this program are 16 weeks long.
 Most students choose to take two courses (or six credit hours) in the spring and fall semesters and one course (or three credit hours) in the summer.
 The number of credit hours you take each semester should be discussed with your advisor and reflective of your personal and work schedules.